eager-dev/eagerx/README.rst

 What is EAGERx
 ==============
-EAGERx (Engine Agnostic Gym Environments for Robotics) enables users to easily define new tasks, switch from one sensor to another, and switch from simulation to reality with a single line of code by being invariant to the physics engine.
+EAGERx (Engine Agnostic Graph Environments for Robotics) enables users to easily define new tasks, switch from one sensor to another, and switch from simulation to reality with a single line of code by being invariant to the physics engine.
 EAGERx explicitly addresses the differences in learning between simulation and reality, with essential features for roboticists such as a safety layer, signal delay simulation, and controller switching for resets.